DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 $CTA

-Local authorities must ensure that they meet with [data protection regulations](https://ico.org.uk/for-organisations/guide-to-data-protection/).
+Local authorities must ensure that they, and any systems they use, meet [data protection regulation standards](https://ico.org.uk/for-organisations/guide-to-data-protection/).

 $CTA